Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of linear (in)equations: Maximum admissible graphs

-The maximal admissible graphs of each order $n\leq 14$ can be obtained directly from the candidate graphs generated by \texttt{nauty\_geng()}.
-In particular, for $n=14$ we can restrict our attention to the $2184$ connected squarefree graphs with minimum degree $3$, among which we identified only $4$ admissible graphs (Fig.~\ref{fig:msg14}).
+From the definition of $g(n)$, it follows that the maximum admissible graphs (MAG) of order $n$ have size $g(n)$ each.
+All MAGs of each order $n\leq 14$ can be obtained directly from the candidate graphs generated by \texttt{nauty}.
+In particular, for $n=14$ we can restrict our attention to the $2,184$ candidate graphs of minimum degree $3$, among which we identified only $4$ admissible graphs (Fig.~\ref{fig:msg14}).

-To construct maximal admissible graphs of order $15$, we noticed that either they contain a vertex of degree $2$ whose removal results in a maximal admissible graph of order $14$, or their minimal degree is at least $3$.
-We obtained $20$ maximal admissible graphs of the first type (by adding a vertex of degree $2$ to the maximal admissible graphs of order $14$ in all possible ways, and testing admissibility of the resulting graphs), and $8$ maximal admissible graphs of the second type by testing $33608$ candidate graphs generated by \texttt{nauty\_geng()}.

-Similarly, we further extended maximal admissible graphs of order $15$ to those of order $16$ by adding a vertex of degree $3$, which resulted in just two maximal admissible graphs of order $16$ (Fig.~\ref{fig:msg16}).
-However, extending them to graphs of order $17$ with $32$ edges by adding a vertex of degree $3$ produced no admissible graphs, thus proving that $g(17)=31$.
+To construct MAGs of order $n\in\{15,16,17,18\}$, which by Theorem~\ref{th:gbound}(I) have the minimum degree $\geq g(n)-g(n-1)$, we generate and test for admissibility candidate graphs of two types: \begin{itemize} \item \emph{extended graphs} resulted from adding a vertex of degree $g(n)-g(n-1)$ to a MAG of order $n-1$; and \item \emph{denovo graphs} with the minimum degree $\geq g(n)-g(n-1)+1$ generated by \texttt{nauty}. \end{itemize} Clearly, denovo candidate graphs may exist only if $n(g(n)-g(n-1)+1)\leq 2g(n)$, i.e., $g(n)\leq \frac{n}{n-2}(g(n-1)-1)$.

+For $n=15$, there are $124$ extended and $33,608$ denovo candidate graphs, among which we identified $20$ and $8$ MAGs, respectively.

+For $n=16$, there are $243$ extended and no denovo candidate graphs, delivering just two MAGs (Fig.~\ref{fig:msg16}).
+We use these MAGs to establish $g(17)=31$ as explained in Section~\ref{sec:gofn}.